aedmark/OopisOS/README.md

 ## Diagnostic Script (diag.sh)
 OopisOS comes with a comprehensive diagnostic script, diag.sh (available in the original source files).
 This script is designed to:
--Rigorously test core filesystem operations.
+- Rigorously test core filesystem operations.
--Verify command parsing and execution, including redirection.
+- Verify command parsing and execution, including redirection.
--Test error handling using the check_fail command.
+- Test error handling using the check_fail command.
--Provide a detailed log of its operations.
+- Provide a detailed log of its operations.
--To run it (assuming you have created diag.sh within OopisOS, e.g., at /etc/diag.sh):
+- To run it (assuming you have created diag.sh within OopisOS, e.g., at /etc/diag.sh):

 ```Bash
 run /etc/diag.sh